 I wanna help you.
 If you find something below into my skills chart that looks to you as a solution to your problem, feel free to text me.

 I realize that every single human being has a different perspective about the so called 'important things'.
 And every single different perspective requires a different approach.

 People say that every problem has a solution.
-I'd add that the solution of every problem has to be unique, doesn't matter if it comes to technology or psychology.
+I'd add that the solution of every problem is unique, doesn't matter if it comes to technology or psychology.

 I am currently working at Infragistics as a software developer.
 We are creating reusable web components using Angular.

 I got my Informatics BSc from the German language faculty of TU-Sofia in 2020.
 Before that, I was a student in ELSYS, where I graduated the software development classes.

 I have a wide spectrum of interests - from software development to international relations.
 I like Blockchain and experiment with it every day.
 I am also currently trying to release a startup. 🚀

 I used to be a teacher.
 That's a thing that I'd certainly recommend you to do if you have this opportunity.